Gallium

-Gallium does not occur as a free element in nature, but as gallium(III) compounds in trace amounts in zinc ores (such as sphalerite) and in bauxite.
+Gallium does not occur as a free element in nature, but rather as gallium(III) compounds in trace amounts in zinc ores (such as sphalerite) and in bauxite.
 Elemental gallium is a liquid at temperatures greater than 29.76 °C, and will melt in a person's hands at normal human body temperature of 37.0 °C.

 Gallium is predominantly used in electronics.
 Gallium arsenide, the primary chemical compound of gallium in electronics, is used in microwave circuits, high-speed switching circuits, and infrared circuits.
 Semiconducting gallium nitride and indium gallium nitride produce blue and violet light-emitting diodes and diode lasers.
 Gallium is also used in the production of artificial gadolinium gallium garnet for jewelry.
-Gallium is considered a technology-critical element by the United States National Library of Medicine and Frontiers Media.

-Gallium has no known natural role in biology.
+It has no known natural role in biology.
 Gallium(III) behaves in a similar manner to ferric salts in biological systems and has been used in some medical applications, including pharmaceuticals and radiopharmaceuticals.